 There are several prerequisites that have been generally accepted for placing business items on a consent agenda (or consent calendar).
 As noted in the excerpt from Robert's Rules above, they are generally routine or noncontroversial issues.
-Some have offered the examples of minutes, committee reports, routine correspondence, and final approval of proposals or reports that have been fully discussed and vetted at past meetings.2
+Some have offered the examples of minutes, committee reports, routine correspondence, and final approval of proposals or reports that have been fully discussed and vetted at past meetings.25

 Sunset items are rarely noncontroversial-with the exception of prohibited nonsynthetic materials such as arsenic and strychnine-and should be fully debated.
-The public process of review for all issues and materials before the board affirms the importance of the organic standards and law and the due consideration given to all stakeholders that, ultimately, must believe in the credibility of the board's review process.
 Transparency is important to the functioning of the NOSB in its role of guiding the National Organic Program.
 Procedures such as the consent agenda decrease transparency and should be rejected.